-The services of a skilled criminal defense attorney don’t end with the resolution of your case.
-If you have legal concerns while you are serving probation or deferred adjudication, please contact a criminal defense attorney at the Law Office of David A. Breston for assistance.
+Having a criminal record can limit your life in many ways.
+If you have legal concerns while you are serving probation or deferred adjudication, please contact our Houston deferred adjunction lawyers at the Law Office of David A. Breston for assistance today.
 The initial telephone consultation is free of charge.

 Some courts will allow probations to file a motion for early termination, or modify the conditions of probation.
 These motions require complex legal arguments and are best handled by an experienced criminal defense attorney.

 If you are having difficulty fulfilling the conditions of your probation or if a motion to revoke your probation has been filed, please contact a probation revocation lawyer at our law firm as soon as possible.
 We have had success getting probation reinstated and conditions of probation changed for our clients.